 You could encrypt the phrase, split it into sections that can be stored in different places, or rent a deposit box at a bank where you can keep your seed phrase.
 But how many people do this, especially regarding newbies in the crypto space?

 An objective and reasonable conclusion can be drawn from all of this: an unprotected seed phrase is a significant flaw for existing crypto products and a serious hole in the security of modern cryptocurrency wallets.

 Private and public keys for Tangem Wallet without a seed phrase: How it works

 A Tangem Wallet is a hierarchical deterministic wallet just like its counterparts, except for the fact that it excludes their key vulnerability: storing the master key to all its crypto assets in the unencrypted, unprotected format of the user's mnemonic phrase written on a piece of paper.

-The key is generated by the card chip and this is where it’s stored.
-Nobody is able to access it, regardless of whether they steal the card, work for Tangem, or even own the card.
-The backup isn’t provided by a mnemonic phrase, but the other cards in the Tangem Wallet set (one or two cards depending on the set you choose).
-When syncing cards using a smartphone to create a backup, an encrypted channel is established in order to transfer the keys from one card to the other.
+The card chip generates the key, and this is where it's stored.
+Nobody can access it, regardless of whether they steal the card, work for Tangem, or even own the card.
+A mnemonic phrase doesn't provide the backup, but the other cards in the Tangem Wallet set (one or two cards, depending on your chosen set).
+When syncing cards using a smartphone to create a backup, an encrypted channel is established to transfer the keys from one card to another.

 After completing the backup of keys, you will have two or three identical copies of the wallet.
 The cards have the same keys and password protection.
-We recommend that you store them in several safe places, rather than keeping all of them in one location.
-If something happens to one of the cards, you can take the second one and use it.
-If you lose the second one, you are in a dangerous position as you don’t have a backup, in which case you should buy a new Tangem Wallet set and transfer your crypto assets to it.
+We recommend storing them in several safe places rather than keeping all of them in one location.
+If something happens to one of the cards, you can use the second one.
+If you lose the second one, you are in a dangerous position as you don't have a backup, so you should buy a new Tangem Wallet set and transfer your crypto assets to it.